MingStar/SimUniversity/Readme.md

 	</tr>
 </table>

+### New Features Coming
+* .NET Game Engine
+	* support multiple games
+	* support multiple clients
+	* with a WCF/web service interface (to support game clients written in other languages)
+	* simple user management

+* Game Engine admin/viewer (Front end)

+* .NET Game Client (Console/Web UI)
+	* join a game
+	* play a multi-player game
+	* Display the game

 ### TODO:
+* Test whether the solution can be compiled using Mono
 * Added round results after the AI tournament in learning
 * Write tests for the game play
 * Have another AI to search all possible moves within the turn (particular useful in late game)